deankoch/rswat/vignettes/articles/rswat_intro.md

 in our project directory. `rswat_docs` will find the match but `rswat_find`, which searches only loaded files, will not.

-Those who are new to SWAT+,or have trouble remembering its many variable names, can also search definition text for matches to keywords by setting `defs=TRUE`.
-For example, the search pattern ‘evapotranspiration’ turns up both of the IPET-type parameters, along with a few other results for related processes
+Those who are new to SWAT+ or have trouble remembering its many variable names can also search definition text for matches to keywords by setting `defs=TRUE`.
+For example, the search pattern ‘evapotranspiration’ turns up both of the IPET-type parameters along with a few other results for related processes

 ``` r
 rswat_docs('evapotranspiration', defs=TRUE)